ManuSureshh/VISProctor/README.md

-# Full Stack Web Application with DevOps
+# PROCTOR: Full Stack Web Application with DevOps

 This project is a full-stack web application that utilizes ReactJS for the frontend and Java Spring Boot for the backend.
 The application is containerized and deployed using Docker.